Zoozoo-BuG/Zoozoo-BuG/README.md

 - 📫 How to reach me: Dm me at https://www.linkedin.com/in/swaraj-thool/
 - 😄 Pronouns: He/him
 - 🌐 Location: India
-- ⚡ Fun fact: I love to play cricket and Cooking as well.
+- ⚡ Fun fact: I love to play cricket and love to cook new dishes as well.